What is the role of informed consent in research ethics?

 Study for the CAFS Research Methods Test.
 Utilize detailed flashcards and choose from multiple choice questions, each question comes with hints and explanations.
 Prepare efficiently and boost your test performance!

-Informed consent plays a critical role in research ethics by ensuring that participants have a clear understanding of the research in which they are involved, as well as their rights and responsibilities.
-This process involves providing potential participants with detailed information regarding the purpose of the research, the procedures involved, any risks or benefits, and their right to withdraw from the study at any time without penalty.
+The role of informed consent in research ethics is fundamentally about ensuring that participants are fully aware of the research they are involved in and what it entails.
+This means that participants receive clear information regarding the purpose of the study, the procedures involved, any potential risks, and their rights as participants, including the right to withdraw at any time without penalty.

 Subscribe